bandithedoge/mpdcord/README.md

 Password = ""

 # Formatting is done using strings with keys wrapped in curly braces, for example: "{title}"
+# NOTE: You can change these settings without restarting mpdcord
 # See below for all available keys
 [Format]
   # First line